Replacing lost or stolen passports

 By law, you must report the loss or theft of your passport to us as soon as possible.
 This will help to prevent criminal misuse of the document, and protect your identity (see Passport fraud).
 Your passport will be immediately and permanently cancelled, cannot be reinstated and must not be used for travel should you find it later.

-If you are in Australia, you can report a loss or theft online or by calling the Australian Passport Information Service (APIS) on 131 232.
-If overseas, you can report online, or at an Australian diplomatic or consular mission.
+If you are in Australia, you can report a loss or theft by calling the Australian Passport Information Service (APIS) on 131 232.
+If overseas, you can contact your nearest Australian diplomatic or consular mission.

 If your passport has been stolen, you should also report the incident to the police and ensure that you obtain a copy of the police report – this applies in Australia and overseas.
 See the Smartraveller website for more information.